 Alternative Dispute Resolution

 Alternative dispute resolution, or ADR, refers to practices that help spouses resolve matrimonial and divorce disputes outside of the courtroom.
-At Arons & Solomon, P.A., our Bergen County divorce attorneys are highly skilled in all aspects of ADR, including mediation, collaborative divorce, and arbitration.
+At Arons & Solomon Divorce Lawyers, our divorce attorneys are highly skilled in all aspects of ADR, including mediation, collaborative divorce, and arbitration.

 - Mediation: Mediation is great for spouses who are willing to compromise.
 In mediation, you and your spouse sit down with a neutral third party (a mediator) – both together and independently.
 The mediation helps you both identify your goals, find common ground, and move toward a mutually-agreeable resolution.
 With mediation, you maintain full control over the outcome.
 You and your spouse make the decisions – not the mediator.

-- Collaborative Divorce: A collaborative divorce is a non-adversarial proceeding.
+- Collaborative Divorce: A Bergen County Collaborative Divorce Attorney help you when your divorce is a non-adversarial proceeding.
 Here, you and your attorney sit down with your spouse and their attorney and make a good-faith effort to negotiate the terms of your divorce.
 When you commit to the collaborative divorce process, you agree to stick with it and not take your dispute to court.
 If the process is unsuccessful, you and your partner will be required to hire new counsel and begin the process of getting a divorce all over again.

 - Arbitration: Arbitration is a bit more adversarial than mediation and collaborative divorce.
 You still sit before a neutral third party (an arbitrator), but this time the proceeding unfolds more like a trial.
 The arbitrator hears arguments and evidence from both sides and then makes a decision.
 That decision is final and binding.